Garba Nadama: Biography

+Na-Dama was a Board Member of the Northwestern Scholarship Board (1973-1976), Sokoto State History Bureau (1976-1977), Sokoto State College of Arts and Science (1977-1979), Constitutional Conference (1994-1995), National Reconciliation Commission (1995-1997), Board of Trustees PDP, Political Reform Conference (2005), Niger Delta Development Commission (2000-2007) and National Business and Technical Examination Board (2013-2015).Garba Nadama obtained a Ph.D. in history from Ahmadu Bello University in 1977.

 Nadama was a fierce rival of Alhaji Ibrahim Gusau for the National Party of Nigeria (NPN) nomination for Sokoto deputy governor in 1979.
 He was described as a quiet, urbane and principled conservative politician.

-In July 1982 Sokoto State received a N96 million loan from the World Bank.
+In July 1982, Sokoto State received a N96 million loan from the World Bank.
 In December 1982, the Federal government provided N400,000 to Sokoto State to use in reducing gully erosion.
 Nadama described the amount as meager and insufficient to handle the problem.
-On 8 March 1993 he commissioned a new transmitter for the Nigerian Television Authority in Gusau.
+On 8 March 1993, he commissioned a new transmitter for the Nigerian Television Authority in Gusau.
 The Federal Polytechnic, Kaura-Namoda (now in Zamfara State) was established during his tenure.

 Nadama left office after the 1983 military coup in which Major General Muhammadu Buhari took power.

 Nadama became a member of the National Political Reform Council, and later became a prominent member of People's Democratic Party (PDP).
 Nadama became a director of Societe Generale Bank Nigeria (SGBN).
 In April 2008, he was deputy National Secretary of a committee to review recommendations for resolving internal differences in the PDP.
+He was accorded with the revered traditional title of Magajin Garin Gusau by the then Emir of Gusau Alhaji Kabir Danbaba.

-Nadama died on 4 May 2020 from COVID-19 and is survived by four wives and eighteen children.
+Nadama died on 4 May 2020 after a brief illness and is survived by four wives and eighteen children among are Professor Ahmed Rufai Nadama, Major General Kabiru Garba Nadama, Alhaji Mukhtar Nadama, Dr Mustapha Nadama, Hajiya Maryam Nadama, Hajiya Turai Nadama, Abubakar Nadama,Mansur Nadama and Abdulsalam Garba Nadama.